 Normally, when people think of St. Patrick’s Day cocktails, their minds go to Irish Coffees, Irish Shots or simply an Irish whiskey served neat.
-But for those who want something a little more interesting and unique to celebrate the holiday, or for any occasion calling for Irish whiskey, there’s the Irish Blonde.
+But for those who want a more interesting and unique way to celebrate the holiday, or for any occasion calling for Irish whiskey, there’s the Irish Blonde.
 This cocktail comes from bar legend and author Dale DeGroff, AKA King Cocktail.
 The Irish Blonde combines Irish whiskey with orange liqueur and sherry for a rich and luxuriant drink.

 The drink is best finished with a flamed orange peel over the top, adding a spritz of caramelized oils.
-The end result is an elegant and golden cocktail with a silky body and gentle sweetness.
+The end result is an elegant and golden cocktail with silky body and gentle sweetness.
 It’s a lovely alternative to other St. Patrick’s Day drinks, so much so that you might find yourself enjoying it all year round, not only on the Irish holiday.

 - 2 ounces Michael Collins blended Irish whiskey